date() is the first function that developers respond to with “Oh, that’s why I would use PHP!”

 date()can also be used to generate the time.
 A complete list of switches can be found at the php.net website entry for

 date(), but for now let’s use an example:

-This will give us a much more verbose readout of the current day and time, for example : “It is now 3:07 am on Monday 31 December 2011”.
-(We will cover the use of the concatenation period used in the code in a later lesson.)
+Using concatenation, the result is a much more verbose readout of the current day and time : “It is now 3:07 am on Monday 31 December 2014”.

 Using date() with includes